 Is it illegal to use a VPN for torrenting?

 The legality of torrenting depends on the content being downloaded.
 If the content is copyrighted and you don’t have the owner’s permission, then downloading it is illegal, regardless of whether you’re using a VPN.
 However, using a VPN can help protect your privacy while torrenting.

-Is it illegal to use a VPN with Netflix?
+Is it illegal to use a VPN to access blocked websites?

 Can a VPN protect me from malware?

 While a VPN can protect your privacy and data from hackers, it doesn’t provide protection against malware or viruses.
 For that, you’ll need to use antivirus software.
 Some VPNs do offer additional security features, such as blocking suspicious websites, but they should not be relied upon as a standalone solution for malware protection.